Marie Deans

 Susan Marie Deans (June 8, 1940 – April 15, 2011) was an American anti-death penalty activist who was committed to finding attorneys for men who were facing execution without legal representation.
-Marie's work began on death row began in South Carolina in the early 1980s and continued in Virginia for the next twenty years where she won reduced sentences for over 200 death-row inmates in Virginia and South Carolina.
+Marie's work began on death row began in South Carolina in the early 1980s and continued in Virginia for the next twenty years where she saved over 200 people from death sentences in Virginia and South Carolina.
 A memoir of Deans' life and work, titled A Courageous Fool: Marie Deans and Her Struggle Against the Death Penalty, was released in 2017.

 Early life and personal life

 Susan Marie McFadden was born on June 8, 1940, in New Zion, South Carolina.
 Her parents were Joel Ellis McFadden II (1916-1985), a Charleston, South Carolina jewelry store owner, and Eva Alice "Hettie" McFadden (née Jackson; 1918–1983).
 Married three times, Marie was the mother of Joel McFadden and J. Robert Deans.